THE WEDDING PHOTO GUIDE

 Wedding Planning

 Wedding Planners are glorious, the end.
 Hiring a planner at the beginning can help you with your venue search, vendor search, budget and contract organization.
-Some planners offer partial planning, month of coordination or day of coordination services in addition to full planning.
+Some planners offer partial planning, month of coordination or day of coordination services if you feel that full planning is not for you.

 Day of Coordination